xmican10/KNN-project/README.md

 ![Custom Unet](media/final-model.png "Our final model architecture")

-### Baseline evaluation
+### Evaluation

-We assessed our trained model using our `eval.py` script and obtained the following results:
+We assessed our final trained model using our `eval.py` script and obtained the following results:

 ```
 ------------------------------